andres-patrignani/pynotes/docs/getting_started/terminal_commands.md

 # Useful Terminal Commands

+While some tools like Github now have some graphical user interfaces, terminal commands can be quite handy for cloning repositories, committing changes, pushing updates, and even installing new python modules.
+Something you almost always need to do in the terminal is to navigate directories.
+Here are some of the most typical commands and shortcuts to get you started.

 ## General commands (Mac terminal or Git Bash)

 `cd <foldername>` change directory; navigate into a new folder (assuming the folder exists in the directory).